September 12, 2011

 Though efforts to bring the embankment vision to fruition are currently embroiled in complex legal proceedings between supporters, the city and developers, the Harsimus Embankment Preservation Coalition continues to generate support and energy throughout the region for a New Jersey cousin to the now-famous High Line in New York City.

-The Harsimus, if preserved as a linear park, would
+The Harsimus, if preserved as a linear park, would provide a true community pathway and neighborhood space in the heart of New Jersey.

 While the embankment is considerably wider and lower to the ground than the High Line, the opportunities for smart development are the same.
 After visiting the embankment in 2009, Friends of the High Line co-founder Robert Hammond wrote on his blog, "I was blown away immediately...
 The Embankment holds an untouched beauty, and really reminded me of the feelings I had years ago in the early days of the High Line.
 It's another amazing opportunity for a great linear public space."